 A hot take on Thanos (spoiler - Alessandra Potenza says he has it wrong)

-Outside/In was produced this week by Sam Evans-Brown with help from Taylor Quimby, Hannah McCarthy, Justine Paradise, Nick Capodice, and Jimmy Gutierrez.
+Outside/In was produced this week by Sam Evans-Brown with help from Taylor Quimby, Hannah McCarthy, Justine Paradis, Nick Capodice, and Jimmy Gutierrez.
 Erika Janik is our Executive Producer.

 Thanks this week to